marlun/marlun.github.com/_posts/2015-02-16-cut-out-those-columns-in-vim.md

 ---
 layout: post
-title: Cut out those columns in vim
+title: Use cut utility in vim to extract columns
 categories:
 - vim
 - unix